Share Buy Back - Daily Share Buy-Back Notice::Share Buy Back - Daily Share Buy-Back Notice | MarketScreener

 Stapled SecurityNo

-Announcement Title Share Buy Back - Daily Share Buy-Back NoticeDate &Time of Broadcast 17-Dec-2021 17:27:30Status NewAnnouncement Sub TitleShare Buy Back - Daily Share Buy-Back NoticeAnnouncement ReferenceSG211217OTHRI4HKSubmitted By (Co./ Ind.
+Announcement Title Share Buy Back - Daily Share Buy-Back NoticeDate &Time of Broadcast 20-Dec-2021 17:22:03Status NewAnnouncement Sub TitleShare Buy Back - Daily Share Buy-Back NoticeAnnouncement ReferenceSG211220OTHRIU9YSubmitted By (Co./ Ind.
 Name)Kimmy GohDesignationCompany SecretaryDescription (Please provide a detailed description of the event in the box below)Daily share buy-back by way of market acquisition.

 Additional Details